owini/msft-ai-tutorials/README.md

 [![Microsoft Foundry Discord](https://dcbadge.limes.pink/api/server/nTYy5BXMWG)](https://discord.gg/nTYy5BXMWG)

-# Artificial Intelligence for Beginners - A Curriculum
+# Artificial Intelligence for Beginners

 Explore the world of **Artificial Intelligence** (AI) with our 12-week, 24-lesson curriculum!
 It includes practical lessons, quizzes, and labs.
 The curriculum is beginner-friendly and covers tools like TensorFlow and PyTorch, as well as ethics in AI